Andy-Borch/Image-Processor/README.md

 - Improve polymorphism and inheritance structure.
 - Parallelize operations such as regularization and conversion using OpenMP and/or CUDA.
   - Add cuda compile and run commands to makefile
-- Refactor `run()` method to dynamically determine actions based on user input.
+- Refactor `Image.run()` method to dynamically determine actions based on user input.
+    - Prompt user to submit correct number of files after choosing the operation to be performed
 - Add a link to this README pointing to the generated Doxygen documentation.
 - Improve error detection and messages
 - Add unit tests